CorentinKervadec/corentinkervadec.github.io/index.md

 # News

-:man_teacher: *June 2021*: I presented my work on biases and reasoning at the [VQA workshop](https://visualqa.org/workshop.html) at CVPR'21.
+:man_teacher: *June 2021*: I presented a poster about biases and reasoning at the [VQA workshop](https://visualqa.org/workshop.html) at CVPR'21.
 Watch the [video](https://youtu.be/ABY2InY-RaE)!

 :scroll: *June 2021*: New paper on Arxiv: [Supervising the Transfer of Reasoning Patterns in VQA](https://arxiv.org/abs/2106.05597)!